 - Alternate cooking method tip: This Marinated Pork Recipe can be cooked in the oven on a grill pan if you do not have access to a grill.
 Bake at 350 for about 40 minutes or until the internal temperature reaches 145 degrees.

-Marinated Grilled Pork Loin
+Grilled Marinated Pork Loin

 Equipment